2teez/simple_getopt/README.md

 ### Limitation by Design
-Since simplicity is the core of this crate design the following design options are followed:
+Since simplicity is the core of this crate design, the following design options are followed:

 1. The flags or switches are single lettered and uses a single dash like so: `-a` `-b` `-c`.
 The user cannot use double dashes or more than one letter as flags. i.e `--file` not allowed.